learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Assigned moderators have their section assignments listed on the main teacher registration page (beneath taught classes), where they can see details about the sections and access the attendance page.
 - Similar information is on the teacher webapp (in the schedule and in the specific section info pages).
 - Moderators are listed on and can be checked-in via the onsite teacher check-in page.
+- Moderators are listed in the onsite attendance module for classes without attendance.
 - Several new printables are available which have moderator info (e.g. individual schedules, moderator schedule spreadsheet).
 - Several existing printables have moderator information (e.g. class list, room schedules).
 - Moderator stats are shown on the dashboard and teacher big board.